Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ![Royce on Ottertrack to Jasper Lake portage 2025-08-11 11:16](./attachments/202508111116-000.jpeg "Royce on Ottertrack to Jasper Lake portage 2025-08-11 11:16")

-The portage from Ottertrack to Jasper stopped at a pond (48.20708, -91.07873 to 48.20694, -91.07861) where we had to paddle for a few hundred feet to the next part of the portage.
+The portage from Ottertrack to Jasper stopped at a pond (48.20708, -91.07873 to 48.20694, -91.07861) where we had to paddle for a few hundred feet to get to the next part of the portage.

 ![Royce on portage after mid trail pond on Ottertrack to Jasper 2025-08-11 12:19](./attachments/202508111219-000.jpeg "Royce on portage after mid trail pond on Ottertrack to Jasper 2025-08-11 12:19")